mialkin/docs/tools/elasticsearch.md

 A **hit** or **search result** is a document that matches a search's queries and returned in response.

 You can use the [↑ search API](https://www.elastic.co/guide/en/elasticsearch/reference/master/search-search.html) to search and aggregate data stored in Elasticsearch data streams or indices.
-The API’s query request body parameter accepts queries written in Query DSL.
+The API's query request body parameter accepts queries written in Query DSL.

 [↑ Painless scripting language](https://www.elastic.co/guide/en/elasticsearch/reference/master/modules-scripting-painless.html).